ventus-ag/documentation/content/products/security/ssh-keys.md

 ## Create SSH Key Pair

 There are two ways to create new SSH Key:
-1) from the *Virtual Machines page* on the step of creating VM.
+1) from the *Virtual Machines page* on the step of creating VM:
-  💡 To find information about how to create Virtual Machine see the article - [Virtual Machines](https://docs.ventuscloud.eu/products/compute/virtual-machines/);
+  💡 To find more instructions and information about how to create Virtual Machine see the article - [Virtual Machines](https://docs.ventuscloud.eu/products/compute/virtual-machines/);

 ![](../../../assets/images/ssh/7.png?width=30pc&classes=border,shadow)